Madame Butterfly (short story): Plays

-The story interested American playwright David Belasco who collaborated with Long on a one-act adaption.
+The story interested American playwright David Belasco who collaborated with Long on a one-act adaptation.
 Madame Butterfly: A Tragedy of Japan premiered in New York's Herald Square Theatre on March 5, 1900 with Blanche Bates in the title role.
 Seven weeks later, Belasco took it to London's Duke of York's Theatre where it played to full houses and critical acclaim.
 Evelyn Millard played Madame Butterfly.
 Back in America, Belasco toured the play for the next two seasons.

 In 1988, David Henry Hwang wrote a play entitled M. Butterfly based on the affair between French diplomat Bernard Boursicot and Peking opera singer Shi Pei Pu.
 He mined the sexist and racist clichés of Puccini's opera to tell the story of a Westerner who fantasized about loving a Madame Butterfly.
 Hwang's play was adapted into a film by David Cronenberg in 1993 and an opera by Huang Ruo in 2022.